Chelsea Manning: Requests for release

-Commutation
+Commutation, release, and appeal

-In January 2017, a Justice Department source said that Manning was on President Obama's short list for a possible commutation.
-On January 17, 2017, President Obama commuted all but four months of Manning's remaining sentence.
-In a press conference held on January 18, Obama stated that Manning's original 35-year prison sentence was "very disproportionate relative to what other leakers have received" and that "it makes sense to commute—and not pardon—her sentence."
-In 2021, Forbes reported that Obama's commutation of Manning's sentence was "unconditional."
+In January 2017, a Justice Department source said that Manning was on Obama's short list for a possible commutation.
+On January 17, Obama commuted all but four months of Manning's remaining sentence.
+In a press conference held on January 18, he said that Manning's original 35-year prison sentence was "very disproportionate relative to what other leakers have received" and that "it makes sense to commute—and not pardon—her sentence".
+In 2021, Forbes reported that Obama's commutation of Manning's sentence was "unconditional".
 Notwithstanding her commutation, Manning's military appeal would continue, with her attorney saying, "We fight in her appeal to clear her name."

-On January 26, 2017, in her first column for The Guardian since the commutation, Manning lamented that President Obama's political opponents consistently refused to compromise, resulting in "very few permanent accomplishments" during his time in office.
+On January 26, 2017, in her first column for The Guardian since the commutation, Manning lamented that Obama's political opponents consistently refused to compromise, resulting in "very few permanent accomplishments" during his time in office.
 As The Guardian summarized it, she saw Obama's legacy as "a warning against not being bold enough".
 In response, President Donald Trump tweeted that Manning was an "ungrateful traitor" and should "never have been released".

-Release

 Manning was released from Fort Leavenworth's detention center at approximately 2 a.m.
 Central Time on May 17, 2017.
 Although sentenced during her court-martial to be dishonorably discharged, Manning was reportedly returned to active unpaid "excess leave" status while her appeal was pending.

-Appeal

 On May 31, 2018, the U.S. Army Court of Criminal Appeals upheld Manning's 2013 court-martial conviction of violating the Espionage Act.
 The court rejected Manning's contention that the statute was too vague to provide fair notice of the criminal nature of disclosing classified documents.
-"The facts of this case," the three-judge panel ruled, "leave no question as to what constituted national defense information.
+"The facts of this case", the three-judge panel ruled, "leave no question as to what constituted national defense information.
 Appellant's training and experience indicate, without any doubt, she was on notice and understood the nature of the information she was disclosing and how its disclosure could negatively affect national defense."
 The court also rejected Manning's assertion that her actions in disclosing classified information related to national security are protected by the First Amendment.
-Manning, the court found, "had no First Amendment right to make the disclosures—doing so not only violated the nondisclosure agreements she signed but also jeopardized national security."
+Manning, the court found, "had no First Amendment right to make the disclosures—doing so not only violated the nondisclosure agreements she signed but also jeopardized national security".

 On May 30, 2019, the U.S. Court of Appeals for the Armed Forces denied Manning's petition for grant of review of the decision of the U.S. Army Court of Criminal Appeals.